kelvinmo/simplewebfinger/README.md

 Note that certain features of XRD do not have equivalents in JRD.
 These features will be ignored when translating the XRD document into JRD.

+### SimpleID integration

+SimpleWebFinger can be used as the WebFinger server for SimpleID.
+SimpleWebFinger can call SimpleID to look up an identity and creates a JRD document for that identity.
+The JRD document created contains a pointer to the SimpleID installation.

+To enable SimpleID integration, edit the `SIMPLEWEBFINGER_SIMPLEID_WWW_DIR` parameter in `config.php` to point to the SimpleID web directory.

 Security Considerations
 -----------------------